How to Remove a Kiosk from Windows 11

 What happens when done?
 Once removed, the restricted kiosk account is deleted.
 The computer will no longer automatically launch that single app when a user signs in.

 You can manage kiosk settings using the main Windows Settings app.
-Note that you will need administrator privileges to make these changes.
+Note: This step requires administrator privileges.

 1. Open your settings by pressing the Windows key + I or by clicking Start, then Settings.